EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Method

 \subsection{AdaMix}

+After generating embodied manipulation data, how to use it effectively for training VLA policies remains an open challenge.
+Related ideas have been explored in other fields.
+For instance, Delphi~\cite{ma2024unleashing} in autonomous driving improves generalization by focusing on failure cases, and POLARIS~\cite{Polaris2025} in LLM-based reinforcement learning enhances training by filtering out overly simple questions.
+Inspired by these approaches, our work explores efficient training strategies tailored to downstream VLA policies.

-Despite extensive fine-tuning on a large mixture of real-world demonstrations and generated data, VLA model still exhibits errors when evaluated on the training set.
-This observation reveals that uniform training paradigms fail to adequately address challenging, long-tail scenarios, even when those scenarios are present in the training data.
-To bridge this gap, we collect challenging sample from model evaluations on the training set.
+We observe that, despite extensive fine-tuning on a large mixture of real-world demonstrations and generated data, VLA models still exhibit errors when evaluated on the training set.
+This observation reveals that uniform training paradigms fail to adequately address challenging, long-tail scenarios, even when those scenarios are included in the training data.

 Building on this insight, we present \textit{AdaMix}, a hard-sample-aware training strategy that dynamically reweights training data based on policy performance.
-Unlike uniform sampling schemes that treat all samples equally, \textit{AdaMix} continuously identifies challenging scenarios, particularly those in the long tail where policies typically struggle~\citep{ma2024unleashing}.
+Unlike uniform sampling schemes that treat all samples equally, \textit{AdaMix} continuously identifies challenging scenarios, particularly those in the long-tail where policies typically struggle.
 By up-weighting these hard samples during training, \textit{AdaMix} achieves improved generalization.

 The \textit{AdaMix} pipeline consists of three stages, as illustrated in right part of Figure~\ref{fig:emma-framework}.
 First, generated videos are evaluated by a video quality filter based on depth consistency, multi-view consistency, and text-video similarity.
-Samples failing to meet quality thresholds are assigned zero sampling weight, ensuring that only geometrically grounded and semantically faithful data are used for training.
-Then, the VLA model is initially trained using uniform sampling over real demonstrations and high-quality generated videos.
-After the loss converges, we compute three carefully designed metrics on each training sample to identify challenging instances:
+Samples failing to meet quality thresholds are assigned zero sampling weight, ensuring that only geometrically plausible and semantically faithful data are used for training.
+Then, the VLA model is initially trained using uniform sampling over real data and high-quality generated data.
+After the loss converges, we compute the following three predicted trajectory quality metrics on each training sample to identify challenging instances.
+These metrics are inspired by NVIDIA’s robotic policy benchmarking framework~\cite{yang2025robot} and tailored to our setting.

-\textbf{Action Prediction Error:} We compute the Mean Squared Error (MSE) between the predicted action chunk $\hat{a}_{i:t}$ and the corresponding ground-truth sequence $a_{i:t}$ over a window of at most $L$ frames:
+\textbf{Action MSE.} We compute the Mean Squared Error (MSE) between the predicted action chunk $\hat{a}_{i:t}$ and the corresponding ground-truth sequence $a_{i:t}$ over a window of at most $L$ frames:

-\textbf{Trajectory Smoothness:} To encourage physically plausible actions, we measure the second-order difference of joint angles to penalize abrupt joint actions:
+\textbf{Smoothness.} To encourage physically plausible actions, we measure the second-order difference of joint angles to penalize abrupt joint actions:

 where $j$ indexes the joint dimension, and $\Delta t$ represents the time interval between frames.